runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-spec.md

 4.  if we are running the FA2 version of Dexter, then check that the contract at address `storage.tokenAddress` has a well-typed FA2 `balance_of` entrypoint;
     otherwise, check that the contract at address `storage.tokenAddress` has a well-typed FA12 `get_balance` entrypoint.

+TODO: Combine these positive cases into one spec.

 ```k
   claim <k> #runProof(false, UpdateTokenPool) => . </k>
         <stack> .Stack </stack>